-Dr. Morton is originally from lake Charles, Louisiana and received a Bachelor of Science Degree from McNeese State University.
-He received his Medical Degree from Louisiana State University Health Science Center in Shreveport, and completed a Residency in Physical Medicine and Rehabilitation at the University of Alabama in Birmingham, where he served as chief resident.
+Craig G. Morton, M.D., is originally from Lake Charles, Louisiana and earned his Bachelor of Science degree from McNeese State University.
+He received his Medical Degree from Louisiana State University Health Science Center in Shreveport, and completed a residency in physical medicine and rehabilitation at the University of Alabama in Birmingham, where he served as chief resident.

 Dr. Morton’s areas of specialization include: